 Our Cash Indicator Index is a blend of various risk gauges across typically low-correlated equity and fixed income asset classes.
-Each risk gauge measures fear and volatility in its respective discipline, and when combined seeks to measure those rare periods when widespread fear and panic overwhelm the equity and credit markets simultaneously.
+Each risk gauge measures fear and volatility in its respective discipline.
+The combination of these gauges seeks to measure those rare periods when widespread fear and panic overwhelm the credit and equity markets simultaneously.
 The fear can cause their correlations to increase dramatically and markets to fall.
-When this occurs, the CI prompts us to increase cash to either 25% or 50% depending on the magnitude of the event.
+When this situation occurs, the CI prompts us to increase cash to either 25% or 50% depending on the magnitude of the event.
 This process is designed to potentially protect assets during extreme market downturns and create a cash reserve for reinvestment at more attractive valuations.